 Bill Hicks focuses his practice on complex civil litigation, with particular emphasis on patent and trade secret matters, class actions, and high-stakes business disputes.
 He has successfully represented a range of clients in the technology sector, and was an active member of the team that achieved victory in one of the largest trade secrets cases ever tried in California.
-Mr. Hicks has also represented clients under investigation by the Federal Trade Commission.
+Bill has also represented clients under investigation by the Federal Trade Commission.

 02/26/2016